dmochow/intro_to_python/README.md

-# intro_to_python
+# Introduction to Python
-Course materials for "Introduction to Python"
+This is the public web home of _Introduction to Python_